Smarth02/Small-ML-Projects/README.md

 # Small-ML-Projects
 Various ML models that solve simple tasks.
 The primary goal is to implement the most famous Machine Learning algorithms using the Scikit-learn library.
 The Repo is a good starting point for every beginner who is taking their first steps in the ML field.

+The First Project is Linear Regression.

+The next one is Logistic Regression.